 Dr. Song has served as Supervisory Director of MKIF since his first appointment in March 2005.

 Woo Young Jung currently serves as Representative Attorney at the law firm Lee & Ko, and is a licensed lawyer in Korea with the Bachelor and Master’s degrees in Law from Seoul National University.
 Mr. Jung has more than 25 years of experience in real asset finance, financial structuring, bankruptcies, and corporate workouts.

 Previously, Mr. Jung had provided legal advices for various government entities including the Bank of Korea, Ministry of Strategy and Finance, Export-Import Bank of Korea, Korea Development Bank, K-Sure, and Korea Expressway Corporation.

 During his work at the public sector, Mr. Jung participated in introducing the Anti Money Laundering Law and other bills associated with financial regulation.
 He is currently working as a policy advisor to the Ministry of Oceans and Fisheries as well as a mediator for the Korean Commercial Arbitration Board.

-Mr Jung became a Supervisory Director of MKIF in March 2016.
+Mr. Jung has served as Supervisory Director of MKIF since his first appointment in March 2016.